baking-bad/tzkt/Tzkt.Api/Swagger/WsSubscriptions.md

 {
 	delayBlocks: 2,		// number of blocks to delay cycle changed notification
 						// minimum 2, defaults to 2
-	quote: "eur,usd" 	// comma-separated list of ticker symbols to inject historical prices into response
-						// defaults to "none"
 }
 ````